manustalport/ardent/README.md

 Finally, install all the dependencies at once in your new virtual environment: `pip install -r requirements.txt`

+The code was tested with Python 3.11, rebound 4.4.3 and reboundx 4.3.0.

 ARDENT is installable on Linux and MacOS distributions.

 ### Example use